.

 Bone Surveys

-In groups of 2–4, accompanied by a scout, you’ll walk transect paths in various habitat types to search for bones from recently deceased animals.
+As a group accompanied by the researchers and an armed scout, you’ll walk transect paths in various habitat types to search for bones from recently deceased animals.
 For any bones you find, you’ll record the bone’s GPS coordinates, taxon, age, weathering stage, breakage, tooth marks, and degree of burial.

 Wildlife Surveys

-From a safari vehicle, you’ll travel the park to survey wild animal populations.
+You’ll travel the park roads from a safari vehicle to survey wild animal populations.
 You may spot impalas, pukus, buffalo, waterbucks, the endangered Thornicroft’s giraffe, hippos, elephants, and even leopards, lions, or wild dogs.
-For each sighting, you’ll record the time, GPS location, distance from vehicle, and taxonomic identification of the animal.
+For each sighting, you’ll record the time, GPS location, distance from the vehicle, and taxonomic identification of the animal.

 Life in the Field

 The expedition begins with an introduction to the research and training.
-You’ll then spend your mornings out in the South Luangwa National Park alternating between the three types of research tasks: fossil surveys, bone walks, and live animal census drives.
-Once back at the lodge in the afternoons, you’ll have time to rest, help with data entry, watch the spectacular Zambian sunsets with your teammates, and attend scientist lectures to learn more about their research.
+You’ll then spend your mornings in the South Luangwa National Park, alternating between the two research tasks: bone walks and live animal census drives.
+Once back at the lodge in the afternoons, you’ll have time to rest, help with specimen processing and data entry, watch the spectacular Zambian sunsets with your teammates, and talk with the scientists to learn more about their research.

-You will also have the occasional opportunity to participate in a recreational game drive for an added cost of $50–$60 USD per person.
+You will also have the occasional (and optional) opportunity to participate in a recreational game drive for an added cost of USD 50–USD 60 per person, plus a mandatory $25 park entrance fee.
 Additionally, you will have the chance to visit the local shops selling beautiful handmade goods in the Mfuwe town center.
-Exact days and times for these activities will be determined while you are in the field.
+The exact days and times for these activities will be determined while you are in the field.

 DAILY ACTIVITIES